NMFS-RADFish/radfish/docs/developer-documentation/upgrading.md

 ## How to keep your RADFish project up to date

-Keeping your project up to date with the latest RADFish versions is essential for stability, security, and accessing the latest features.
-Below is a step-by-step guide on how to update your RADFish packages and ensure your project remains free of warnings and errors.
+Updating your RADFish version ensures stability, security, and the latest features.
+It also keeps your project free of warnings and errors.
+This section provides a step-by-step guide on how to update your RADFish packages.

-### 1. Upgrade packages
+### 1. Upgrade Packages

-    1. **Run command**: In the root of your project run:
+    1. **Run command:** In the root of your project, run:
         ```bash
         npm update
         ```